-One on One Interaction with an Expert makes CFAL Different than other online Training Programs.
+One on One Interaction with an Expert makes CFAL stand out from other online Training the Trainer Programs

-To successfully complete this course, you must effectively develop a training program for employees.
+To successfully complete this course, you must effectively develop a training program, CEU program, or workshop for adults.

 When you learn how to train during CFAL courses, participants may choose to refine a course they are currently teaching or develop a new course they plan to teach in the future.